 Sending files from the UI

 The UI should send the files as a multipart-form-data.
 This feature allows a user to click a button and select a file which will then be sent to the backend.

 If you are interested in implementing this functionality in the UI you can refer to this guide.
 It shows how to implement the upload functionality using html5.

 Assuming that the UI is present and can send files to the backend, you can have a handler in Flask to accept the file and perform operations on it.

 @app.route('/upload', methods=['POST']) def upload_file(): print request.files # checking if the file is present or not. if 'file' not in request.files: return "No file found" file = request.files['file'] file.save("static/test.jpg") return "file successfully saved"

-If you are interested in learning about Flask in depth, then this course REST APIs with Flask and Python is the best one for you.
+If you are interested in learning about Flask in depth, then this course REST APIs with Flask and Python (if you plan to enroll, log in/ sign up to get 90% discount on this course) is the best one for you.
 It takes you through the basic as well as all the advanced topics in Flask in a structured project oriented approach.